ashayp22/Lamport-Signature/README.md

-# Lamport-Signature
+# Lamport-Signature in Python

-Lamport One Time Signature Scheme in Python
+The Lamport One Time Signature is a method for constructing a digital signature.
+It normally involves the use of a cryptographic hash function, like SHA-256.
+It can only be used to securely sign one message.

 ## Running